 This funding supports the Port's Project Management Office (PMO) staff for the next five years.
 The PMO manages all Port capital projects and is responsible for driving those projects from inception to construction close out.
-The PMO staff will play an integral role in the expenditure of approximately \$41 million in state stimulus funds on capital projects by December 2026.
+The PMO staff will play an integral role in the expenditure of approximately \$41 million in ARPA funds on capital projects by June 2024.